MatthewSmith430/2-stars/README.md

 Open & Closed 2 stars
 ---------------------

-From this ownership network we extract the opena dn closed triads/two stars.
+From this ownership network we extract the open and closed triads/two stars.

 ``` r
 source("UndirectedOpen2Star_function.R")